 - 7.1 Green Belt is not considered as part of the Sustainability Appraisal process.
 The Green Belt is a policy tool and not an environmental protection designation.
-As such it will not be included as part of the Sustainability Appraisal Framework to be used to test the sustainability of the Greater Nottingham Strategic Plan. - 7.2 The site selection process includes the consideration of a wide range of factors that are taken into account in considering whether a site is allocated in the Greater Nottingham Strategic Plan.
-The conclusions of the Green Belt Review will be one of the factors considered.
-The site selection process will confirm where the impact of removing land from the Green Belt will require offsetting through compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
-This will include consideration of the Blue and Green Infrastructure Study and Biodiversity Opportunity Mapping. - 7.3 Green Belt is considered through the Strategic Housing Land Availability Assessment (SHLAA) process and will impact on whether a site is considered suitable for development.
+As such it is not included as part of the Sustainability Appraisal Framework to be used to test the sustainability of the Greater Nottingham Strategic Plan. - 7.2 The site selection process includes the consideration of a wide range of factors that are taken into account in considering whether a site is allocated in the Greater Nottingham Strategic Plan, including the conclusions of the Green Belt Review.
+The site selection process confirms where the impact of removing land from the Green Belt will require offsetting through compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
+This includes consideration of the Blue and Green Infrastructure Study and Biodiversity Opportunity Mapping. - 7.3 Green Belt is considered through the Strategic Housing Land Availability Assessment (SHLAA) process and impacts on whether a site is considered suitable for development.
 The approach is set out in the common SHLAA methodology document with Green Belt being a key factor when considering whether a site is 'suitable', 'could be suitable' or 'not suitable' for development.
 The SHLAA is the starting point for identifying potential strategic sites for further assessment through the site selection process.
-Sites submitted through 'Call for Sites' are also considered through this process. - 7.4 Policies in the Greater Nottingham Strategic Plan will address strategic Green Belt matters, including the principle of the Green Belt and any strategic alterations to the Green Belt boundary, should these be required.
-Policies will also set out the approach for reviewing Green Belt Boundaries as part of Part 2 Local Plans and will consider how the Local Plan will enhance the beneficial use of Green Belts in accordance with paragraph 145 of the NPPF.
-Non-strategic matters, such as the approach to infill development and extensions, would be considered through the preparation of the Part 2 Local Plan. - 7.5 Due regard has also been given to relevant case law.
-Calverton Parish Council v Nottingham City Council, Broxtowe Borough Council and Gedling Borough Council [2015] EWHC 1078 (Admin) and Compton Parish Council v Guildford Borough Council [2019] EWHC 3242 (Admin) both considered how the test of whether exceptional circumstances should be applied and how it is a matter for the Council to reach a sound planning judgment on whether exceptionality exists in the circumstances.
+Sites submitted through 'Call for Sites' are also considered through this process. - 7.4 Policies in the Greater Nottingham Strategic Plan address strategic Green Belt matters, including the principle of the Green Belt and any strategic alterations to the Green Belt boundary.
+Policies also set out the approach for reviewing Green Belt Boundaries as part of the preparation of subsequent local plans and consider how the Local Plan will enhance the beneficial use of Green Belts in accordance with paragraph 150 of the NPPF.
+Non-strategic matters, such as the approach to infill development and extensions, will be considered through the preparation of subsequent local plans. - 7.5 Due regard has also been given to relevant case law.
+Calverton Parish Council v Nottingham City Council, Broxtowe Borough Council and Gedling Borough Council [2015] EWHC 1078 (Admin) and Compton Parish Council v Guildford Borough Council [2019] EWHC 3242 (Admin) both considered how the test of whether exceptional circumstances exist should be applied and how it is a matter for the Council to reach a sound planning judgment on whether exceptionality exists in the circumstances.
 There is a recognised two-stage approach which can be followed to provide the necessary evidence and justification to identify that exceptional circumstances exist to alter the Green Belt.
-Stage 1 requires the Council to demonstrate that it has examined fully all other reasonable options for meeting its identified need for development and this should also include taking a sequential approach to how a development need might otherwise be met without amending Green Belt boundaries as set out in paragraph 141 of the NPPF.
+Stage 1 requires the Council to demonstrate that it has examined fully all other reasonable options for meeting its identified need for development and this should also include taking a sequential approach to how a development need might otherwise be met without amending Green Belt boundaries as set out in paragraph 146 of the NPPF.
 Stage 1 also considers whether there is any non-Green Belt rural land which could meet any of the unmet need.
 Stage 2 involves considering which site, or sites, would best meet the identified need having regard to Green Belt harm and other relevant considerations including whether they are suitably located and developable.